 - Moving Out.
 If a tenant is evicted or moves out of a PHA Project-Based unit voluntarily, they lose their housing subsidy.

-- For more information about transfers in PHA Project-Based housing, see Chapters 17 and 23 of PHA Administrative Plan.
+- For more information about transfers in PHA Project-Based housing, see Chapters 17 and 23 of the PHA Administrative Plan.

 - Requesting repairs.
 PHA Project-Based tenants may request repairs by phone or by mailing a letter to the management office or owner.